 The Bottom Line

-The good news: OpenClaw’s model switching makes it trivial to experiment.
+OpenClaw’s model switching makes it trivial to experiment.
 Try different models for different tasks and find what works best for your specific needs.
-If you’re newer to the platform, OpenClaw: Anatomy of a Viral AI Sensation explains how the Gateway architecture enables this flexibility.
+OpenClaw’s Gateway architecture is what makes this flexibility possible.
+See also GitHub Copilot vs Cursor vs Claude Code (2026 AI Coding) for how these models compare in different editor environments.